Gaussian process regression¶

 covariance function

-Covariance models for more details on the notations):
+where (see Covariance models for more details on the notations):

-- is the scale vector,
+is the scale parameter vector,

-- is the standard deviation vector,
+is the standard deviation parameter vector,

-- gather some additional parameters specific to each covariance model.
+gathers some additional parameters specific to each covariance model.

 Then, we have to estimate the coefficients and